-Highway 210 Reduced to One Lane In Brainerd
+Highway 210 Reduced to One Lane in Brainerd

-According to a release from the Minnesota Department of Transportation, those who cross the highway 210/Washington Street bridge over the Mississippi River in Brainerd will encounter heavy equipment, crews, and daytime delays, as east bound is reduced to one lane of traffic Monday, April 26 until Wednesday, April 28.
+According to a release from the Minnesota Department of Transportation, those who cross the Highway 210/Washington Street bridge over the Mississippi River in Brainerd will encounter heavy equipment, crews, and daytime delays, as eastbound traffic will be reduced to one lane from Monday, April 26 until Wednesday, April 28.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.